Nakajima Ki-44 Shōki: Design and development

 A Ki-44 at the Tokorozawa Army Maintenance School.

-Nakajima began development of the Ki-44 in 1940 as a pure interceptor with emphasis being placed on airspeed and rate of climb rather than maneuverability, a departure from the usual Japanese standards.
-The Japanese Army Air Force specification called for a maximum speed of 600 km/h (370 mph) at 4,000 m (13,130 ft), to be attained in five minutes.
-A set of Ki-43-like "butterfly" combat flaps was fitted for improved maneuverability.
-Armament consisted of a pair of 7.7 mm (.303 in) and a pair of 12.7 mm (.50 in) machine guns.
+The origins of the Ki-44 can be traced back to 1939, shortly after the Nakajima Aircraft Company received the instruction to launch quantity production of the Nakajima Ki-43 Hayabusa fighter, the company was issued with a new specification by the Koku Hombu that called for a dedicated Interceptor aircraft.
+In contrast to conventional Japanese fighter performance preferences, emphasis was placed on both airspeed and rate of climb rather than maneuverability.
+Specific stipulations of the specification included a maximum speed of 600 km/h (370 mph) at 4,000 m (13,130 ft), with a climb-rate to attain such altitude from ground level within five minutes.
+The armament was also specified to include a pair of 7.7 mm (.303 in) along with a pair of 12.7 mm (.50 in) machine guns.
+These criteria were the result of a need for a heavy fighter aircraft that followed a more offensive doctrine; as such, the Ki-44 has often been referred to as an Air Defence Fighter.

-The engine selected for the new interceptor was Nakajima's Ha-41 (a development of the Nakajima Ha-5) 14-cylinder double-row radial, originally intended for bomber aircraft.
-Although the Ha-41 was not the ideal choice due to its large-diameter cross section, the design team was able to marry this engine to a much smaller fuselage with a narrow cross section.
-At 1,260 mm in diameter, the Ha-41 was 126 mm larger in diameter than the 1,144 mm Nakajima Sakae (used in the Mitsubishi A6M "Zero" and Nakajima Ki-43 "Hayabusa").
-However, the Sakae was only 27.8L in displacement and 1,000 hp, while the Ha-41 was 37.5L and made 1,260 hp (1,440 in the later Ha-109 version).
-In any case, since the Sakae wasn't powerful enough, the only alternative available was the Mitsubishi Kinsei, which was slightly smaller than the Ha-41 in diameter, five liters smaller in displacement, and was less powerful.
-Unfortunately, this was already in demand for many other aircraft, so the Ha-41 was chosen as the best powerplant.
-In order to achieve its design goals, the wing area was relatively small leading to a high wing loading and a comparatively high landing speed that could be daunting to the average Japanese pilot, who was more used to aircraft with a low wing loading like the Ki-44's predecessors, the Ki-43 and Ki-27.
+Recognising that the then-standard Nakajima Ha-25 engine would not provide sufficient power to meet the performance required, Nakajima's design team instead selected the Nakajima Ha-41.
+However, this engine was only 27.8L in displacement and 1,000 hp, while the Ha-41 was 37.5L and produced 1,260 hp (1,440 hp in the later Ha-109 version).
+In any case, since the Ha-41 wasn't powerful enough, the only alternative available was the Mitsubishi Kinsei, which was slightly smaller than the Ha-41 in diameter, five liters smaller in displacement, and was less powerful.
+Unfortunately, this was already in demand for many other aircraft, so the Ha-41 was chosen as the best available powerplant.

-With an all-metal structure, the Ki-44 was metal-skinned except for the control surfaces, which were fabric covered.
-Relatively small wings gave the aircraft a high wing loading and consequently a high landing speed, which many pilots disliked.
+In order to achieve its design goals, the wing area was relatively small leading to a high wing loading and a comparatively high landing speed that could be daunting to the average Japanese pilot, who was more used to aircraft with a low wing loading, such as the Ki-44's predecessors, the Ki-43 and Ki-27.
+To improve the aircraft's suitability as a gun platform, the fuselage possessed a relatively large side area while the fin and rudder were both mounted well aft of the horizontal tail surfaces.
+Possessing an all-metal structure, the Ki-44 was metal-skinned except for the control surfaces, which were fabric covered.
+A set of Ki-43-like "butterfly" combat flaps was fitted in order to improve its maneuverability.